-Bermudans have established permeant settlement, and begin development of the large scale sea salt salinas.
+Bermudans have established permanent settlement, and begin development of the large-scale sea salt salinas.
 Slaves and indentured servants are brought to the islands to work the salinas.

 Britain officially claims ownership of the Turks and Caicos Islands.
 The islands are ruled as part of Jamaica.

 After the American War of Independence, Loyalists were provided grants in the Caicos Islands by the British Crown to reimburse them for land lost in what became the United States.
 Loyalists built cotton plantations in the Caicos Islands, and brought African slaves.